-- certain nonresident aliens who have no earned income from sources within the United States. - employees who are enrolled as students and regularly attending classes offered by the Employer. - employees who are eligible to participate in a 401(k) plan or another 403(b) plan that your Employer sponsors.
+- certain nonresident aliens who have no earned income from sources within the United States - employees who are enrolled as students and regularly attending classes offered by the Employer

 Eligibility Conditions.
 You will be eligible to participate in elective deferrals on your date of hire.